etietopabraham/scalable_ml_pipelines/README.md

 # scalable_ml_pipelines
-Advanced DB ITMO University Project Work
+Advanced BD ITMO University Project Work

 A system that trains a machine learning model and serves incoming request making predictions for them using the trained model.